duckwjay000/startup/README.md

 For this deliverable, I wasn't able to get everything done/working.
 I think I did enough for about 75% or so.

 - **Bundled and transpiled** - Done!
-- **Components** - About, Scores, and play are all components.
+- **Components** - About, Scores, Login, and play are all components.
 - **Router** - Routes between login, play, scores, and about pages.
-- **Hooks** - Scores and about page have hooks.
-I wasn't able to get any working for login or play.
+- **Hooks** - Scores, Login, and about page have hooks.
+I wasn't able to get any working for play.